Skip to content

 After you’ve pinpointed some untapped market opportunities you’d like to explore, it’s important to validate your new ideas as soon as possible.
 You’ll want to avoid the trap of investing too much time and energy in a concept without first making sure your customers will actually be interested in it.

 To do this properly, most businesses will create a minimum viable product (MVP).
-An MVP provides customers with a tangible product they can test while helping you to gather valuable feedback.
+An MVP provides customers with a tangible product they can test, helping you gather valuable feedback.
 This feedback will help you determine whether to refine your approach or proceed with project development.

 Explore Differing Niches